 They wouldn't be sitting around hoping that the victim dies.

-If they delayed the story coming out like this administration did, we would be hearing, well, that was a wise thing to do.
+You know darn well that if this were a vice president, we would get, and if they had delayed the story, if they delayed the story coming out like this administration did, we would be hearing, well, that was a wise thing to do.

 We applaud this administration for taking time to get this right rather than panicking and putting the news out.

-Stop it right there, because that's you heard me say, we applaud this administration for taking time to get this right rather than panicking and putting the news out.
+And had it been leaked or reported as it was, stop it right there because that's you heard me say, we applaud this administration for taking time to get this right rather than panicking and putting the news out.

 I was imitating what the media would be saying were this a Democrat vice president.

-Bill Schneider, situation room, Wolf Blitzer, yesterday.
+Bill Schneider, Situation Room, Wolf Blitzer, yesterday.

 Conservatives see a conspiracy by the liberal media to tarnish the vice president's reputation.